AbdelkaderSaad51/APB-verification-project/README.md

 # APB Verification Project

-This repository contains my graduate-level project on the verification of an **APB (Advanced Peripheral Bus) Master and Slave interface** using **SystemVerilog** and **QuestaSim**.
+This repository contains my graduate-level project on the verification of an **APB (Advanced Peripheral Bus) Master and Slave interface** using **UVM** and **QuestaSim**.

-The goal was to verify proper communication between the APB Master and Slave modules under various test scenarios, including read/write operations and error conditions.
+The goal was to verify proper communication between the APB Master and Slave modules under various test scenarios, including read/write operations in the soc.

 ---